-As discussed in Part I above, the CMRITO's Standards of Practice require registrants to ensure that the appropriate order authorizing the performance of a procedure, treatment or intervention is in place prior to performing that procedure, treatment or intervention.
-However, there are instances where a registrant may be asked to accept and perform procedures beyond the principal expectations of practice.
-This occurs through the process of delegation, which involves a controlled act that is not authorized to registrants.
+As discussed in Part I above, the CMRTO's Standards of Practice require members to ensure that the appropriate order authorizing the performance of a procedure, treatment or intervention is in place prior to performing that procedure, treatment or intervention.
+However, there are instances where a member may be asked to accept and perform procedures beyond the principal expectations of practice.
+This occurs through the process of delegation, which involves a controlled act that is not authorized to members.